catalingheorghe/learning-activities/sysadmin/books/the_linux_command_line/notes_the_linux_command_line.md

 The options are used to control the scope of a *find* search.
 They may be included with other tests and actions when constructing expressions.

  - `-depth` - process a directory's files before the directory itself
- - `-maxdepth levels` - how much find will descen
+ - `-maxdepth levels` - how much find will descend
  - `-mindepth levels` - minimum number of level *find* will descend before applying tests and actions
  - `-mount` - not to traverse directories that are mounted on other file systems
- - `-noleaf` - not optimze search based on the assumption that it is searching a Unix-like filesystem (for dos/windows, cd-rom filesystems)
+ - `-noleaf` - not optimize search based on the assumption that it is searching a Unix-like filesystem (for dos/windows, cd-rom filesystems)

 *Resources*